adobe/elixir-styler/README.md

 Roughly, `Styler` puts about a 10% slow down on `mix format`.

-Your first run can break compilation.
-Here's helpers on how to manually fix that and have a happy styling for the rest of your codebase's life.

 ### Troubleshooting: Compilation broke due to Module Directive rearrangement

 **Alias dependency**